Proxmox-Cloud/pve_cloud/docs/tdd.md

 ## VSCode Pytest debug

+if you want to attach a debugger to the tests you can use the vscode python debug extension.

-create a `.testenv` file with the same variables as the `.envrc` inside whatever repo you want to attach your debugger to.
+create a `.testenv` file with the same variables as the `.envrc` alongside it in your pve-cloud folder

 the settings.json for vscode python debug should look something like this: